Rogdham/pyzstd/index.rst

 Advanced parameters
 -------------------

-    This section contains class :py:class:`CParameter`, :py:class:`DParameter`, :py:class:`Strategy`, they are subclass of IntEnum, used for setting advanced parameters.
+    This section contains class :py:class:`CParameter`, :py:class:`DParameter`, :py:class:`Strategy`, they are subclasses of ``IntEnum``, used for setting advanced parameters.

     :py:class:`CParameter` class' attributes: